 3.2.3 Patient Motivation.
 As cognitively impaired patients often suffer from a feeling of insecurity and a low self-esteem, e.g. due to depression, they require additional motivation.
 During pilot tests, some patients stopped mid-task and needed additional assistance to continue.
 In a regular patient-caregiver cooking session caregivers provide regular praise and encourage patients to continue should they get frustrated or get lost in thoughts.
 Since natural voices are preferred by older adults, this behavior was integrated into the cARe framework by recording voice samples of the patients' caregiver containing praising phrases and encouraging words [39].
 These voice samples are played back after each completed instruction when the patient triggers the 'next' command.
-Should patients stay idle for too long, an encouraging phrase is played back to remind them of their task and a visual cue guides them back to the current instruction.
+Should patients stay idle for too long, an encouraging phrase is played back to the current instruction.